terraform-aviatrix-modules/terraform-aviatrix-aws-transit-firenet/README.md

 --- | ---
 region | AWS region to deploy the transit VPC in aws_account_name | The AWS accountname on the Aviatrix controller, under which the controller will deploy this VPC cidr | The IP CIDR wo be used to create the VPC.
-Assumes a /16.

 The following variables are optional: